vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 ### Primitive Needs to Be Ashamed Of

-An artist, as any other human, has more needs to satisfy, though.
+An artist, like any other human, has more needs to satisfy, though.
 These are safety and psychological needs.
 In other words, a man gotta pay his bills.